 In an effort to reduce our disk utilization on the eclipse.org infrastructure and reduce the amount of data sent to the mirrors, we have adopted the following build retention policy.

 - The last four integration builds are retained in the I-build repository.

-- Maintenance builds are kept until a release of the maintenance stream is available.
+- Mondays' integration builds are retained until the release is available.

 - Stable builds are retained until a release is available.